 What is a Neighborhood?
 We used to know without having to define it.
-A neighborhood is where residents live, play, and raise families.
+A neighborhood is where residents live, make friends, and enjoy our city.
 We work and volunteer here.
-Neighborhoods are a core strength of our city.
-But the overwhelming growth of non-resident short-term rentals in residential neighborhoods has changed that fabric and has impacted quality of life for residents.
+Neighborhoods are a core strength of our city, but the overwhelming growth of non-resident short-term rentals in residential neighborhoods has impacted quality of life for residents.

-Are we against resident-occupied short-term rentals?
-No. On-site hosts are part of the social fabric and are available when problems arise.
-Those homeowners pay earnings taxes, are counted as part of the U.S. Census, and vote.
+Are we not against resident-occupied short-term rentals?
+On-site hosts are available when problems arise.
+Those homeowners pay earnings taxes and are counted in the Census.
 However, the number of unregulated non-resident short-term rentals has exploded to more than 2,000 units, many managed by individuals and LLC's with no ties to the community.
-In other cities that number has mushroomed to more than 20,000.
 Kansas City is facing a crisis in terms of available, affordable housing.
-Those investors compete with prospective tenants and home buyers who want to put down roots in our city.
+Those investors compete with prospective tenants and home buyers.